Approved by the Transportation Policy Committee on April 9, 2024

 Policy

-The American Society of Civil Engineers (ASCE) supports a national intermodal freight mobility program that is flexible, efficient, robust, resilient, and environmentally sustainable; provides a coordinated national foundation to support the nation’s economic growth and global economic competitiveness; and moves goods in a safe, reliable, affordable and energy efficient manner.
-ASCE supports the U.S. Department of Transportation’s (DOT) National Freight Strategic Plan and its strategic goals of modernizing freight infrastructure, improving safety, and encouraging innovation.
+The American Society of Civil Engineers (ASCE) supports a national intermodal freight mobility program that is flexible, efficient, robust, resilient, and environmentally sustainable; provides a coordinated national foundation to support the nation’s economic growth and global economic competitiveness; and moves goods in a safe, reliable, affordable, and energy-efficient manner.
+ASCE supports the U.S. Department of Transportation’s (DOT) National Freight Strategic Plan and its strategic goals of modernizing freight infrastructure, improving safety, and encouraging innovation, and the establishment of the Office of Multimodal Freight Infrastructure and Policy (OST-F) within the Office of the Undersecretary of Transportation for Policy.
 Under this framework, freight network improvements should continue to:

 • Address the efficient flow of raw materials and finished products to support the nation’s business and industry, and which addresses anticipated future growth in demand for the movement of freight.